-Scientist Studies Brain Damage from Excessive Alcohol Use|
+Scientist Studies Brain Damage from Excessive Alcohol Use

 An evening of one drink too many can have dizzying effects.
 Some of the cognitive deficits from consuming too much alcohol—such as slower reaction times and impaired memory—can be especially profound among chronic, heavy alcohol users.

 “I’ve always been fascinated with the way in which the brain controls behavior,” said Berman, director of the neuropsychology lab at Boston University School of Medicine, who delivered NIAAA’s 8th annual Jack Mendelson Honorary Lecture recently.
-Her foray into understanding alcohol’s effects on the brain began with patients who had Korsakoff’s syndrome, a memory disorder commonly caused by long-standing alcohol misuse.
+Her foray into understanding alcohol’s effects on the brain began with patients who had Korsakoff’s syndrome, a memory disorder commonly caused by long-standing alcohol abuse.

 Korsakoff patients had severe short-term memory loss but excellent memory for events that occurred before their brain damage, explained Berman, and they also would repeatedly tell the same stories.